 Note, this is an ongoing task.
 So it’s best to subscribe to my free update service.
 Then I’ll email you as I publish each new PRAL food list.

-Food Category List Purpose
+What Is A Food Category List

 - Plan better food choices.
 Replacing some acid-forming foods with alkalizing ones.

 Both these help you discuss diet improvements with your health professionals.
 Which supports the Purpose of Foodary.com by providing you with science-based food facts.
 Also, if you and your doctor are still reliant on ash-based alkaline diet pseudoscience from the 1970s, these PRAL food lists will show you a correct way to estimate your acid load on your kidneys.
 Finally, you can see earlier food category lists at Complete Acid vs Alkaline Food Charts.

 PRAL Food Category List